andreas-breidenthal/The-Holmes-Lineage/Image prompts/Holmes-images.md

 ---

 Each prompt gives the generator: precise bone structure description (aquiline nose, high cheekbones, strong jaw, high forehead), the specific Paget scene composition, correct period clothing and props, defined lighting conditions, and an expression direction tied to Watson's actual descriptions of Holmes's various modes.
-The physiognomy as described is consistent with both the Wontner and Rathbone type without naming either directly.
+The physiognomy as described is consistent with both the Wontner and Rathbone type.